run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     NVIDIA GPU Operator has a bug that affects metrics and scheduling.
 The bug affects NVIDIA GPU Operator versions 1.10 and 1.11 but does not exist in 1.9.
 For more details see [NVIDIA bug report](https://github.com/NVIDIA/gpu-feature-discovery/issues/26){target=_blank}.

 === "On Prem"
-    Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__ version 1.9 or higher.
+    Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__.

 === "EKS"
     * Do not install the NVIDIA device plug-in  (as we want the NVIDIA GPU Operator to install it instead).
 When using the [eksctl](https://eksctl.io/){target=_blank} tool to create an AWS EKS cluster, use the flag `--install-nvidia-plugin=false` to disable this install.
-    * Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__ version 1.9 or higher.
+    * Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__.
 For GPU nodes, EKS uses an AMI which already contains the NVIDIA drivers.
 As such, you must use the GPU Operator flags: `--set driver.enabled=false`.

 === "GKE"